unsw-restech/unsw-restech.github.io/README.md

 I am currently running a regular venv and updating via `pip-check -uH`

-To build, got into /source, and use the MakeFile. 'make html' will allow a local preview, and 'make github' updates publically displated .html pages in /docs
+To build, go into /source, and use the MakeFile. 'make html' will allow a local preview, 'make prep' to generate the pdf, and 'make github' updates publically displated .html pages in /docs